zsasko/collect-data-from-conversation-openai-sample/README.md

 # How to collect data from chat conversation using OpenAI API

-This project is sample application that demonstrates amazon product web page scarping using NodeJs.
+This project is sample application that demonstrates how we can collect data (product name, user name and email) from chat conversation using OpenAI API.

 ![](https://cdn-images-1.medium.com/max/800/1*-4OTiVjaQQjTkcFv_70OoQ.png)